Jucys-Murphy elements for Soergel bimodules: The category of Soergel bimodules

 Let $ \Bbbk $ be a field.
-The foundation of the theory of Soergel bimodules is a representation $ \mathfrak h $ of $W$ over $ \Bbbk $ which a is {\it reflection vector faithful} in the sense of Soergel, [So].
-By a construction due to Soergel, [So], such a $ \mathfrak h $ exists for all $(W,S) $ when $\Bbbk = \mathbb R $ or $ \mathbb C$.
-On the other hand, for infinite $W $ and for $ \Bbbk $ of positive characteristic it may not exist.
+The setting of the theory of Soergel bimodules is a representation $ \mathfrak h $ of $W$ over $ \Bbbk $ which is {\it reflection faithful} in the sense of Soergel, see \cite{So}.
+Soergel used in {\it loc. cit.} an extension of a construction of Kac to show that a reflection faithful representation of $ (W,S) $ exists when $\Bbbk = \mathbb R $.
+However, for infinite $W $ and for $ \Bbbk $ of positive characteristic, it does not exist in general.